The truth behind the cooking oils you may use daily

 Sunflower oil is a bit of a mixed bag.
 While there are versions of sunflower oil that are high in oleic acid and beneficial for health, the linoleic version is the one to watch out for.

-This variant can negatively affect your cholesterol levels and overall heart health, increasing risks of heart disease.
+This variant can negatively affect your cholesterol levels and overall heart health, increasing risks of heart complications.
 Always check your labels for “high oleic” versions or organic certifications to ensure you’re getting the health benefits without the risks.

 5. Olive Oil